loopbio/python-motifapi/README.md

     * arguments
         * `value`: the value to set on the output (backend dependent)
  * `io/<name>/set`
-    * set named ouput to the provided value. in index or master mode in a multiple camera setup, the named output channel must be on a output device attached to the master or index node. setup (or to the only attached camera in a single camera setup)
+    * set named output to the provided value. in index or master mode in a multiple camera setup, the named output channel must be on a output device attached to the master or index node. setup (or to the only attached camera in a single camera setup)